necx512/necx512.github.io/_pages/Make_Linux_acts_as_an_HID.md

 Usage Page = Generic Desktop Page which is 0x01
 Usage = Mouse which is 0x02
 Collection = Application which is 0x01

+As described in the previous image, the application collection is "a group of Main items".
+As far as I understand, it means that a collection have to contains one or more Main items.
+It does not mean it cannot contain Global or Local item.
+As described in the Device Classe Definition for Humain Interface Devices (HID):

+> Collection item tag: A meaningful grouping of Input, Output, and Feature items—for example, mouse, keyboard, joystick, and pointer.

+> A group of Main items that might be familiar to applications

+exemple p35/97 ca manque de rigueur sur les tabs
+Usage Page (Generic Desktop), ;Use the Generic Desktop Usage Page Usage (Mouse),
+Collection (Application), ;Start Mouse collection
+    Usage (Pointer),
+    Collection (Physical), ;Start Pointer collection
+        Usage Page (Buttons)
+        Usage Minimum (1),
+        Usage Maximum (3),
+        Logical Minimum (0),
+        Logical Maximum (1), ;Fields return values from 0 to 1 Report Count (3),
+        Report Size (1), ;Create three 1 bit fields (button 1, 2, & 3)
+        Input (Data, Variable, Absolute), ;Add fields to the input report.
+        Report Count (1),
+        Report Size (5), ;Create 5 bit constant field Input (Constant), ;Add field to the input report

+        Usage Page (Generic Desktop),
+        Usage (X),
+        Usage (Y),
+        Logical Minimum (-127),
+        Logical Maximum (127), ;Fields return values from -127 to 127 Report Size (8),
+        Report Count (2), ;Create two 8 bit fields (X & Y position) Input (Data, Variable, Relative), ;Add fields to the input report End Collection, ;Close Pointer collection
+End Collection ;Close Mouse collection

+# Les usages pages
+Un usage page Generic qui a un objet Mouse de type CA Un Usage Page Button.
+On va pas ce service d'un Usage ici mais d'un range d'usage

+On va decomposer une souris.
+Une souris c'est des boutons et des axes

+it does not mean that a main item have to contain collection.
+It means that a collection